rajdeep-biswas/textsummarizer/README.md

 Ones in use at the moment: sumy, pandas, wordcloud, matplotlib(, TBA)

-Other recommends ones that might be used in near future: numpy(, TBA)
+Other recommended ones that might be used in near future: numpy(, TBA)

+csv2str is a program that will convert your csv datasets into a single plain txt document which can be later imported into python as a string.
+Just replace csv2str('elonmusk_tweets') with your filename, without the .csv extension.

+sumy-summarizer has been referenced from https://jcharistech.wordpress.com/2019/01/05/how-to-summarize-text-or-document-with-sumy/. i encourage you to try out all of the summarization methods listed and demoed on the article. (i have only tried out lexrank so far with moderately fair results).